mjervis524/Fall2020-CEG3120/Projects/Project1-2.0/README.md

     * Each TODO you solve in your rubric should have an associated issue created.
     * Each solved issue can gain credit to your original Project 1 submission.
         * You can still do the extra credit listed in Project 1.
 Perhaps use a label of "enhancement"
+    * Note that collaboration is encouraged.
+Ask your classmates what resources they are using.
 * Create a git usage guide called `Git-Guide.md` in the main folder of your repository that details the following:
     * Basic git usage (how to add, commit, & push)
     * What causes a pull request (ie. main not up to date with local) and how to resolve